 Step 4.
 Now browse to the location where the Mac OS system image file is located and click ok to load it.

 Step 5.
 Click Yes to create the macOS USB bootable media.

-It will take a few minutes to complete the process because the Mac Operating System is larger than any other operating systems like Windows and LINUX in size.
-Now plug the USB drive to Mac computer in order to install, install or upgrade the operating system to the latest version of Mac OS, which can be Sierra or later.
+It will take a few minutes to complete the process because the Mac Operating System is larger than any other operating system like Windows and LINUX in size.
+Now plug the USB drive into Mac computer in order to install, install or upgrade the operating system to the latest version of Mac OS, which can be Sierra or later.

 THE TOOL CAN

 - Apple File System (APFS) volume read support.

 - Open Mac APFS/HFS/HFS+ format disk drives, flash drives, CD/DVD/Blu-ray media, HD floppies, dmg, dmgpart, sparsebundle and sparseimage files.

 - Copy files to Mac HFS+ disks and dmg images.

 Format as HFS+ for Mac .